 At 9:30 a.m., students will separate from their parents and head off with their InSIgnis Senior leaders to begin their day of orientation and fun.
 Parents then go through a series of five presentations — Academics, Campus Ministry, Co-Curricular, Counseling and Development — where they meet the school’s leaders and get a better sense of these five areas of the school.

-A hot lunch will be provided for all parents and students.
+Lunch will be provided for all students.
 At about 1:15 p.m., parents and students will join back together in Orradre Courtyard.

 The day continues at 1:30 p.m. for those parents interested in connecting with the African American and Latino Parents Association (AALPA), which hosts a brief family welcome in the Choral Room.
 Also at this time, the SI Parents Asian Club (SIPAC) will host a get together in Orradre Chapel.
 Light refreshments will be offered at both events.